What you need to do following changes to the off-payroll working rules (IR35) if you engage contractors working through their own limited company.

 Share the contractor factsheet to help your contractors understand how the changes may affect them.

-3. Determine if the off-payroll working arrangements apply
+3. Determine if the off-payroll working rules apply

-Check if the rules apply for any contracts that will extend beyond, or start after 6 April 2021.
+Check if the rules apply for any contracts that will extend beyond, or start on or after 6 April 2021.